-The cash bonus which was paid to Mr. Sanders for 1997 was primarily in recognition of the progress, as determined by the members of the Board of Directors who are Independent Directors (see "Proposal 1.
+The cash bonus which was paid to Mr. Sanders for 1998 was primarily in recognition of the progress, as determined by the members of the Board of Directors who are Independent Directors (see "Proposal 1.
 Election of Directors - General Information"), made by the Corporation during the year toward attaining the Corporation's EPS Goal and Shareholder Return Goal.
-Because target levels with respect to these goals were not met during 1997, the bonus award to Mr. Sanders for 1997 was below the target bonus level.
-Based upon comparison of the most recent data provided by the independent consultants described above, such bonus taken together with Mr. Sanders' base salary, was within the first quartile of such compensation paid to chief executive officers of the Industrial Company Group.
+Because target levels with respect to these goals were not fully met during 1998, the bonus award to Mr. Sanders for 1998 was 50 percent of the target bonus level.
+Based upon comparison of the most recent data provided by the independent consultants described above, such bonus, taken together with Mr. Sanders' base salary, was within the first quartile of such compensation paid to chief executive officers of the Industrial Company Group.